noodlecollie/v2mp/docs/V2MP.md

 When control of the mailbox is passed back to the device, the mailbox reverts to being unavailable.
 The device is able to either consume the message that was written to the mailbox by the program, or write its own message into the mailbox for the program.
 It may do neither of these straight away, but must leave the mailbox in either a readable or writable state when control of the mailbox is passed back to the program.

 When the program passes control of the mailbox to the device, it may do so from any of the readable, writable, or exhausted states.
 However, if an indirect data transfer is in progress into or out of the mailbox, actual control of the mailbox is not passed to the device until the data transfer has finished.
-In this interim time, the supervisor retains control of the mailbox.
+In this interim time, the supervisor retains control of the mailbox, and the program sees the mailbox as being unavailable.

 If the program passes control of a readable mailbox back to the device, any remaining bytes in the mailbox are discarded by the supervisor before control of the mailbox is transferred.